mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 ### Button position

-This is the center coordinate of the button.
+Center coordinates of the button.

 ```text
 x=1.0
 y=-1.0
 ```

-- A positive value represents a distance from the left and bottom edges of the screen.
+- Positive values measure distance from the left and bottom edges of the screen
-- A negative value represents a distance from the right and top edges of the screen.
+- Negative values measure distance from the right and top edges of the screen

 ### Button scale

-This is the scale factor of the image.
+Scale factor of the image.

 ```text
 scale=2.0